Updated: January 7, 2022

-With the “Tax Cut and Jobs Act” passed in December 2017, the timing is great to see if your Estate Plan is up to date – both in term of tax law AND in terms of your goals and distribution objectives.
+With the “Tax Cut and Jobs Act” passed in December 2017, many thoughts and ideas related to estate planning strategies changed (especially with the December 31, 2025 sunset where the estate tax breaks would end).
+With Biden’s discussion of his “Build Back Better Act” (not yet passed), that accelerated the discussion into year-end 2021.
+That being said, it is a great time to see if your Estate Plan is up to date – both in term of tax law AND in terms of your goals and distribution objectives.
 Estate planning is a vital component of every financial plan, regardless of the size of the estate.
 Unfortunately, it’s also an area that is commonly overlooked.
 This often results in wasted dollars and emotional hardship that could otherwise be minimized with proper advance planning and action.

 Simply stated, estate planning is a method for determining how to distribute your property during your life and at your death.
 It is the process of developing and implementing a master plan that facilitates the distribution of your property after your death and according to your goals and objectives.